SpiNNakerManchester/SpiNNGym/README.md

 # SpiNNGym
-Playground for SNN Learning and Memory on SpiNNaker
+SpiNNaker test environments SNN Learning and Memory on